Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Playa Mermejita at sunset.

 The third beach in Mazunte, Playa Mermejita, is located a short hike from the center.
-This is not a swimming beach, but it’s a nice place to hang out.
+This is not the best beach for swimming, but it’s a nice place to hang out.
 It’s especially beautiful in the evenings as the setting sun streams across the black volcanic sand.
-There are a few bungalows in this area as well as restaurants on the cliff face with views of the sunset.
-But if you want the best sunset views, read about the next thing to do in Mazunte.

-2. Punta Cometa
+1. Punta Cometa

 About 30 people gather on the top of the cliff at Punta Cometa to watch the sunset while waves roll into the sandy cove below.